 “Why no children?”

-There I was gnawing on a piece of dried out chicken on a wet hill overlooking the black Bosphorus at 2am with a complete stranger who understood at best only every other word I spoke but who was gently asking about a deeply personal event in my life.
+There I was gnawing on a piece of dried out chicken in the wet garden of a damp villa overlooking the black Bosphorus at 2am with a complete stranger who understood at best only every other word I spoke but who was gently asking about a deeply personal event in my life.
 And so I told her.